Use drugs to treat the various aspects of disease pathology.

 A different formulation of this compound has been generated (HT-100) by Akashi Therapeutics that is better tolerated.

-A first clinical trial testing the safety of HT-100 has been completed for DMD patients in the USA.
+A first clinical trial testing the safety of HT-100 was completed for DMD patients in the USA.
 This trial was temporarily put on hold because toxicity was observed in dogs at very high doses.
 However, after further testing and re-evaluation of the data FDA allowed the trial to continue.
 Preliminary results suggested that HT-100 is well tolerated.
 An improvement in muscle strength compared to baseline was observed for treated patients.
 A confirmatory study was initiated but has been suspended after a patient participating in the trial sadly passed away.
 It was revealed that this patient received a much higher dose of HT-100 than expected.
-Follow-up clinical trials to assess the safety of lower doses are being considered.
+The development of HT-100 for treatment of DMD has been terminated.

 To improve heart and/or muscle function